lfiner/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-`xargs` takes standard input, such as a string or series of words or numbers, and feeds them to a command as arguments to that command.
+`xargs` takes standard input, such as a string or series of words or numbers, and feeds it to a command as arguments to that command.

+Example:

+`pwd  | xargs echo "Working directory is"`

+yields

+`Working directory is /Users/Myname`